sarahwintondesign/sarahwintondesign.com/index.markdown

   id: about
 ---

 I'm Sarah, a Graphic Designer in California.
 I'm a creative, telling stories and sharing beauty.
-Lorem ipsum dolor sit amet.